svn2github/BricxCommandCenter/NXT/readme.txt

 parameters, and functions with parameters and return values.
 Currently supported variable types are:

-int, short, long, byte, char, bool, unsigned short, unsigned long, unsigned int, mutex, string, and arrays of all these types except mutex. (int == short).
+int, short, long, byte, char, bool, unsigned short, unsigned long, unsigned int, float, mutex, string, and arrays of all these types except mutex. (int == short).

 Global variables may be initialized at the point of declaration using constants